 There's nothing like a row of colourful summer jams to brighten cold winter days.
 Now is the time to think ahead and get jamming.
 To qualify as proper jam, the finished product should contain 60% sugar, including the sugars in the fruit.

 - Pectin, naturally found in fruit is vital to make your jam set.
-With low pectin fruits like strawberries, help them along by either mixing with pectin rich fruits like gooseberries or by using jam sugar (with added pectin and citric acid).
+With low-pectin fruits like strawberries, help them along by either mixing with pectin-rich fruit like gooseberries or by using jam sugar (with added pectin and citric acid).

-- Setting point is 104.5°C. You can tell when your jam is reaching setting point as the fast, frothy rolling boil will reduce to a slower more relaxed boil.
-The tiny air bubbles will disappear, the surface will look glossy and the mixture will feel thicker.
+- Setting point is 104.5°C. You can tell when jam is reaching setting point as the fast, frothy rolling boil will reduce to a slower, more relaxed boil.
+The tiny air bubbles disappear, the surface looks glossy and the mixture will feel thicker.
 Undercook rather than overcook – runny jam can be cooked up again.

 - To get rid of scum (which is just trapped air) at the end of cooking, stir in the same direction until reduced.

-- When potting up, fill your jars to brimful when the jam is still over 85°C. If using twist-on metal lids there's no need to use waxed discs.
+- When potting up, fill your jars to the brimful when the jam is still over 85°C. If using twist-on metal lids, there's no need to use waxed discs.

-Top tip: - Leave your leathers in the oven until they're completely dry.
-You can then peel off the baking parchment easily
+- Leave leathers in the oven until they're completely dry.
+You can then peel off the baking parchment easily.

 These are clear jams without 'bits' in them, made by boiling strained fruit juice with sugar.
-They're best made with fruits high in pectin, though if your fruit isn't, marry it with a fruit that is, like apples and gooseberries.
-To every 600ml of juice add 450g sugar.
+They're best made with fruits high in pectin, though if your fruit isn't, combine with a fruit that is, like apples and gooseberries.
+To every 600ml of juice, add 450g sugar.

-- To speed up the flow of the straining juice, place a small saucer and heavyish weight (water filled jam jar) on top of the fruit pulp.
+- To speed up the flow of the straining juice, put a small saucer and heavyish weight (for example, a water filled jam jar) on top of the fruit pulp.